oracle/graal/truffle/docs/Inlining.md

 target.

 Each node can be in one of 6 states explained here:
-* Inlined - This state means that the call was inlined.
+* *Inlined* - This state means that the call was inlined.
 Initially, only the root of the compilation is in this state since it is implicitly "inlined" (i.e. part of the compilation unit).
-* Cutoff - This state means that the call target was not partially evaluated, thus was not even considered for inlining.
-This is normally due to the inliner hitting it's exploration budget limitations
+* *Cutoff* - This state means that the call target was not partially evaluated, thus was not even considered for inlining.
+This is normally due to the inliner hitting its exploration budget limitations
-* Expanded - This state means that the call target was partially evaluated (thus, considered for inlining) but a decision was made not to inline.
+* *Expanded* - This state means that the call target was partially evaluated (thus, considered for inlining) but a decision was made not to inline.
 This could be due to inlining budget limitations or the target being deemed too expensive to inline (e.g. inlining a small target with multiple outgoing "Cutoff" calls would just introduce more calls to the compilation unit).
-* Removed - This state means that this call is present in the AST but partial evaluation removed the call.
+* *Removed* - This state means that this call is present in the AST but partial evaluation removed the call.
 This is an advantage over the legacy inlining which made the decisions ahead of time and had no way of noticing such situations.
-* Indirect - This state denotes an indirect call.
+* *Indirect* - This state denotes an indirect call.
 We cannot inline indirect call.
-* BailedOut - This state should be very rare and is considered a performance problem.
-It means that partial evaluation of the target resulted in a BailoutException i.e. could not be completed successfully.
+* *BailedOut* - This state should be very rare and is considered a performance problem.
+It means that partial evaluation of the target resulted in a `BailoutException` i.e. could not be completed successfully.
 This means there is some problem with that particular target, but rather than quit the entire compilation we treat that call as not possible to inline.